YadidyaM/YadidyaM/README.md

 </div>

-### <div align="center">I am Yadidya Medepalli, a skilled AI Engineer Graduate with a passion for Machine Learning, Computer Vision, and Data-Driven Development.
+### <div align="center">I am Yadidya Medepalli, a skilled AI Engineer Graduate with a passion for Machine Learning, Computer Vision, Website and App Development, and Data-Driven Development.
 My goal is to build innovative AI solutions that drive business efficiency and impact.</div>

 I aim to push the boundaries of what's possible with AI.